newchuyalong/libgdx-learning/Bullet-physics.md

 This will create a new Java btCollisionShape class which doesn’t implement any extended class.

-There is one exception on this for btCollisionObject, where the wrapper tries to reuse the same Java class.
+There is one exception to this for btCollisionObject, where the wrapper tries to reuse the same Java class.
 Furthermore the Java implementation of the btCollisionObject class adds a `userData` member which can be used to attach additional data to the object.
 To accomplish this the wrapper maintains an array with references to all btCollisionObject instances.
 You can access that array using the static field `btCollisionObject.instances`.
-Check the [#btCollisionObject btCollisionObject] section for detailed information on this.
+Check the [btCollisionObject](#btCollisionObject) section for detailed information on this.

 Some classes provide a static `upcast` method which can be used to cast the object to an higher class.
 For example: